-We will knit our group's Sharing Shapes together and use them in our publicity and social media around Children's Grief Awareness Week and beyond.
-We'll also send them to the Childhood Bereavement Network.

-They will create a giant mural of support from all submitted Sharing Shapes, highlighting who helps bereaved children and young people.
+We will knit our classes' Sharing Shapes together and use them in our publicity and social media around Children's Grief Awareness Week and beyond.
+The Childhood Bereavement Network will also share a mural, made by other Sharing Shapes, highlighting who helps bereaved children and young people.
 They will use this during the Week and beyond on social media and in publications.